jxnx888/RuiMoZhai/README.md

-# father
+# Father's needs

-> This is a website for how to write calligraphy
+> This is a website for how to write calligraphy.
+It includes different type of the calligraphy, such as running hand, official script,regular scrip.

 ## Build Setup